shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_SaskiaVerleg.md

 Even testen

 ## What is hacking?
-different kind of hacks:
+different kind of hacking

-- urban hacks : intervention, critical on society, make impact, play with
+- urban hacking : **intervention, critical on society, make impact, play with context**

-- change
+- lifestyle hacking : **Make life easier, change patterns, change systems**
-- adjust
-- critical look
-- seeing the world / materials different
-- change patterns
-- intervention
+- product hacking : **change products, use products in different way, combine materials, adjust, let go of the standard**

+## Reflection paragraph on the observational tool exercises